Urban Analysis & Spatial Science

 That has always been the goal of regional science (Isard, 1956, 1960), though, I prefer Alonso’s original term “spatial science,” first because I do not have a preferred scale (region vs neighborhood), and second because spatial econometrics provide the discipline’s most foundational tool (Anselin, 2007; Quigley, 2007; Vernon Henderson, 2007).
 ‘Urban analytics’, then (the plural noun), is akin to Raudenbush & Sampson (1999)’s “ecometrics”, or the broader field of psychometrics from which it’s inspired: a measurement science devoted to developing theoretically-informed, policy relevant scales, indicators, or variables that can be used to understand cities and formally evaluate policy measures (Irwing, 2018; Larimian & Sadeghi, 2021).
 Although articulated differently, Wolf (2023) makes a similar case for city science.

 The rush to colonize spatial data science (as opposed to regional science) means that few students learning ‘urban analytics’ have any training in location theory, which limits dramatically their ability to apply and interpret spatial analyses (Alonso, 1964a; Isard, 1949).
 It also leads to confusion about which analytical strategies are appropriate in different research contexts and how to formalize space for understanding different questions.
-At worst, this risks training a generation of scholars brimming with fancy technical abilities but little domain knowledge–which is exactly the disastrous recipe critics of regional science were afraid of.
+At worst, this risks training a generation of scholars brimming with fancy technical abilities but little domain knowledge–which is exactly the disastrous recipe of which regional science critics were afraid.

 “Throughout history, cities had been considered first and foremost as physical forms whose functioning might be improved by physical planning.
 It took the rest of the last century to transform this notion of planning into the social rather than the physical organisation and even now, there is much left to do to enable this transformation and to integrate both perspectives.”